tsuiusi/tsuiusi.github.io/README.md

 * Add images, etc
 * Make the menu bar a constant

- * write to it easily
+28/5/24 updates:
-* simple structure
+* added google doc to writing and daily log